NatashaAC/MediationApplication/README.md

 # Meditation Tracker
-This application was created for the Passion Project for the class HTTP5204 - Mobile Deveplopment.
+This application was created for the Passion Project for the class HTTP5204 - Mobile Development.
 I used Code-First Migrations to create my database, ASP.NET MVC Framework and LINQ to perform CRUD operations.